MA Translation & Professional Language Skills

 Our Foreign Languages Centre offers a wide range of language courses at different level that students can also choose to follow.

-The English Language Centre provides Academic English classes and support for international students.
+The Academic Skills Centre (ASC) provides Academic English classes and support for international students.